edwardtanguay/et-mern-crud-site-frontend/README.md

 ### create .env file for frontend

 - create an `.env` file in the root directory of your project
-- copy in the following content
+- copy in the following content and change backend port if necessary
-- make sure the backend URL is correct, e.g. if you changed the port number of your backend, then change it here as well

   ``` text
   VITE_BACKEND_URL = http://localhost:5001